Q. Where do I start?

 Q. How are lessons handled for minors/non-majors?

-A. Applied music lessons are available to all CWRU students (minors/non-majors) for academic credit through the Joint Music Program and are taught by CIM faculty members.
-Beginning students must have a basic foundation for reading music or complete MUTH 103/MUTH 104 prior to taking lessons, and start at the recommended 30-minute lessons for 1.00 credit unit.
+A. Applied music lessons are available to all CWRU students (minors/non-majors) for academic credit through the Joint Music Program.
+Beginning students (no previous study) must have a basic foundation for reading music or complete MUTH 103/MUTH 104 prior to taking lessons, and start at the recommended 30-minute lessons for 1.00 credit unit.
 Advanced students have the option of 60-minute lessons for 2.00 credit units.
-Students can request permission to enroll by completing the Registration for Applied Music Lessons.
-There are a limited number of private lesson spaces available each semester, so lesson approval is not guaranteed for students who are minors/non-majors.

 A. CWRU students (minors/non-majors) taking secondary music lessons (MUAP 131) pay an Applied Music Fee, which is added to the term bill each semester.
 These fees, per semester, are $750 for 1.00 credit unit (30-min weekly lessons) or $1,500 for 2.00 credit units (60-min weekly lessons).